Find answers to some commons questions about setting up your Shipping and delivery settings in Shopify.

 If you cancel a shipping label, then its cost will be refunded as a credit towards future label purchases.
 The cost won't be reimbursed directly to your Shopify account.

-Can I offer my customers a local pickup option?
+Can I offer my customers a local pickup or delivery option?

-If you want to offer customers a local pickup option, then you can add a free shipping rate, then enter a name that clearly labels the option as local pickup:
+If you want to offer customers a local pickup option, then you can set up pickup.

 How much does it cost to buy a shipping label through Shopify Shipping?